DarthGoon/rg-test/README.md

 ThisIsTheWay
 ```
 ## Architecture
-This service is a containerized RESTful [Python 3.9](https://docs.python.org/3.9/) API, which leverages a hash library, and key/value to save corresponding messages and hashes.
+This service is a containerized RESTful [Python 3.9](https://docs.python.org/3.9/) API, which leverages a hash library, and a key/value store to save corresponding messages and hashes.
  - [How does the API work?](https://github.com/DarthGoon/rg-test/blob/master/app/server.py)
  - [How does hashing work?](https://github.com/DarthGoon/rg-test/blob/master/app/hp.py)